Nursing at the Sydell and Arnold Miller Family Heart & Vascular Institute offers a variety of clinical settings and experiences.

 The primary focus of this 17-bed unit is exceptional care of Medical/Surgical and Cardiology Step-down patients, including but not limited to: Cardiothoracic, Transplant, Vascular, Orthopaedic, Urology, Colorectal and Spine surgeries.
 In addition to, Coronary and Electrophysiological interventions.
 This care is given in a state-of-the-art therapeutic environment by staff specifically trained in all of the clinical care areas, as well as the service of high amenity patients.

-For more information about the role of nursing at the Miller Family Heart & Vascular Institute or job opportunities go to the Nursing Institute website or contact:
+For more information about the role of nursing at the Miller Family Heart & Vascular Institute or job opportunities go to the Nursing Institute website.

 Cleveland Clinic does not discriminate in admission, employment, or administration of its programs or activities, on the basis of age, gender, race, national origin, religion, creed, color, marital status, physical or mental disability, pregnancy, sexual orientation, gender identity or expression, genetic information, ethnicity, ancestry, veteran status, or any other characteristic protected by the federal, state or local law.
 In addition, Cleveland Clinic administers all programs and services without regard to disability, and provides reasonable accommodations for otherwise qualified disabled individuals.

 Talk to a Nurse: Mon. - Fri., 8:30 a.m. - 4 p.m.
 (ET)

 Call a Heart & Vascular Nurse locally 216.445.9288 or toll-free 866.289.6911.